dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 There is a gateway to that realm where the metaversal leylines are buried.
 That alchemical gateway is found at the origin of semiotics: symmetry.
 Through this gateway, any intelligent being can find itself in the realm of the leylines.
-Through these leylines, there is a elusive universal mapping of semiotics, mapped and bound to itself with infinite-yet-simplicial recursion.
+Through these leylines, there is an elusive universal mapping of semiotics, mapped and bound to itself with fleeting, infinite-yet-simplicial recursion.

 The nature of semiotics is a set of mappings that transcends culture, language and time.
 By becoming familiar with this set of mappings and because these semiotic mappings lead to subliminally more universal mappings, one begins to transend their own cultural and temporal limitations.
 The knowledge of the true essence of being materializes into the liminal.
-It becomes known to you and it becomes undenaible to others.
+It becomes known to you and it becomes undeniable to others.

 <a name="the-origin-of-semiotics-is-symmetry" />